18F/handbook/docs/02-about-us/mission-values-operating-principles.md

 ## Mission

-Transform the way professional services are delivered in government.
+Our mission is to help government better serve the public by transforming the way digital services are built and delivered.
+We partner with agencies to modernize technology systems, improve user experiences, and build capacity for making government services accessible and effective for all.

 ## Value Proposition